-Discontinued operations are excluded from the results of continuing operations for each period and are presented as a single amount as profit or loss after income taxes from discontinued operations in the consolidated statements of operations.
+Discontinued operations are excluded from the results of continuing operations for each period and are presented as a single amount as net income from discontinued operations in the consolidated statements of operations.
 All other notes to the consolidated financial statements include amounts for continuing operations, unless otherwise mentioned.